Feuerstein-Org/rate-limits/README.md

 The `TokenBucket` classes are useful if you're working with time-based rate limits.
 Say, you are allowed 100 requests per minute, for a given API token.

+**Exception Handling:**
-If the `max_sleep` limit is exceeded, a `MaxSleepExceededError` is raised.
+- If the `max_sleep` limit is exceeded, a `MaxSleepExceededError` is raised.
 Setting `max_sleep` to 0.0 will sleep "endlessly" - this is also the default value.
+- If a non-refilling bucket (with `refill_amount=0` and `refill_frequency=0`) runs out of tokens, a `NoTokensAvailableError` is raised.
-On the other hand `expiry` is how long the token bucket will persist in Redis without any activity (acquires or releases).
+- `expiry` controls how long the token bucket will persist in Redis without any activity (acquires or releases).
 You might need to adjust both to your requirements.

 #### Using Local (In-Memory) Token Bucket